diegotrazzi/diegotrazzi.github.io/_pages/cpp/03-Linear-Data-Structures-and-Trees/Code-snippets/Module-03-05 Measuring the Intrusion.md

         return 1 + getDepth(node->parent);
     }

+    /**
+    * @param node   The current node in the traversal.
+    * @param target The target depth to compare against.
+    * @param count  The running total of nodes with depth less than target.
+    * @return       The total number of nodes shallower than the target depth.
+    */
     int measureIntrusion(Node* node, int target, int count) {
         if (node == nullptr) {
             return count;